Wants to Meet Up

 HOW I PARTICIPATE IN COUCHSURFING

-When I had a home, I hosted people as much as possible.
+When I had a home in the UK, I hosted people as much as possible.

 But, of course, I'm still always telling people about the project.

 I've traveled all over the world via CS and today I am happy to say that I've met some really great friends from this community!